rhliang/GVRDGrunt/README.md

 want to use either a bind mount or a volume for those, so make sure you mount them at the correct places in your container.

-GVRDGrunt provides the following services.
+GVRDGrunt provides the following services to guilds that it's deployed on.

 Verification
 ------------